janfri/regtest/README.md

 checked in the SCM.

+## Exceptions an backtraces

+If there is an exception raised inside a regtest sample its message is a part of the result of the sample.
+This is intentional because exceptions are possible results you want to check.

+But sometimes an exception occur inside of a sample that was not the intention of the sample code.
+In such situation it would be helpful to have the full exception message with the backtrace, to find the code location where the error occurred.

+You can do this with setting `Regtest.show_exceptions = true` (normally in a local `.regtestrc` file, see below) temporarily.
+Then the exception and backtrace is written to STDERR.

 ## Configuration and Plugins

 You can adapt the behaviour of regtest with plugins.
 To configure this and